Consultation has concluded.

 As part of the Greater Western Sydney region, Erskine Park is located 42 kilometres west of the Sydney central business district and is approximately 20 kilometres from both the Penrith and Parramatta CBD’s.
 It's a thriving established community that provides an abundance of parks, excellent transport links and amenities.

-To stay up to date on the project or register your interest in purchasing either land or a house and land package at Erskine Park, please email property@penrith.city(External link).
+To stay up to date on the project, please email property@penrith.city(External link).

 Public Open Space Transformation